jduffield65/coppafish/docs/index.md

 is a method for in situ transcriptomics which produces a series of images arranged in terms of tiles, rounds and channels. *coppafish* then determines the distribution of genes via [image processing](pipeline/extract.md), [spot detection](pipeline/find_spots.md), [registration](pipeline/register.md) and [gene calling](pipeline/call_reference_spots.md).
-The distribution of genes (like that shown above, each marker and color is a different gene) can then be used to determine the location and type of cells using [*pciSeq*](run_code.md#exporting-to-pciseq).
+The distribution of genes (like that shown above - each marker refers to a different gene) can then be used to determine the location and type of cells using [*pciSeq*](run_code.md#exporting-to-pciseq).